thomas-darling/gulp-translate/readme.md

 This plugin can absolutely support the traditional approach - for that you should look at the plugin option `replaceWithIds`, the export option `exportForId` and the annotation options `id` and `export`.
-However, this plugin is primarily intended to enable a more modern and developer friendly workflow, designed with modern Translation Management Systems in mind, and taking advantage of their support for concepts such as _translation memory_, which allows previous translations to be easily reused.
-This is also the approach promoted by the [HTML 5 spec](https://www.w3.org/International/questions/qa-translate-flag.en) and by major SPA frameworks such as [Angular 2](https://angular.io/docs/ts/latest/cookbook/i18n.html).
+However, this plugin is primarily intended to enable a more modern and developer friendly workflow, designed with modern Translation Management Systems in mind, and taking advantage of their support for concepts such as _Translation Memory_, which allows previous translations to be easily reused.
+This is also the approach promoted by the [HTML 5 spec](https://www.w3.org/International/questions/qa-translate-flag.en) and by major SPA frameworks such as [Angular](https://angular.io/guide/i18n).

 At the core of the workflow is the idea, that when authoring templates, we write the localizable content _directly in the templates_, and then _annotate_ the elements and attributes such that the build process will know what content to export for translation and import during localization.
-The id of each exported piece of content will, unless explicitly specified, then be _computed_ as a hash based on the content itself, and optionally a _hint_.
+The id of each exported piece of content will, unless explicitly specified, then be a
+_hash computed based on the content itself_, and optionally a _hint_ that provides additional context and uniqueness.
 An important side effect of this is, that identical pieces of content will have identical ids, meaning that any given content will only be translated once, thus ensuring consistency and reducing translation work.
-We'll get back to why this is a better approach in the section "Why not just use ids?" at the end of this readme, along with a couple of helpful tips.
+We'll get back to why this is a better approach in the section "The problem with fixed ids" at the end of this readme, along with a couple of helpful tips.

 ## Annotating elements and attributes